ahmetburakgozel/Bagli-Liste-Undo-Redo/README.md

-Bağlı Liste Undo Redo
+Linked List Undo Redo

-Kullanıcıdan alınan girdileri bağlantılı liste veri yapısında saklayacak ve kullanıcın undo ve redo işlemlerini yapmasına olanak sağlayacak program
+A program that will store user inputs in a linked list data structure and allow the user to perform undo and redo operations.

-undo : kullanıcının girdiği son bilgiyi geri alır.
+undo : Retrieves the last information the user entered.

-redo : yapılan son undo işlemini geri getirir.
+redo : Restores the last undo operation.